MorrisMA/MAM65C02-Processor-Core/README.md

 logic and therefore require devices able to respond in a single memory cycle of the M65C02, ~25ns.

 Adding the additional (internal) device select and data multiplexer to the M65C02 caused a drop in performance.
 External memory operating frequency decreased from ~20 MHz (max) to ~16 MHz for a -5 speed grade part.
-There was also an increase in the size of the implementation, but that was expected and did used reasonable number of additional resources.
+There was also an increase in the size of the implementation, but that was expected and did use a reasonable number of additional resources.

 The following table summarizes PAR results for the new release of the M65C02
 processor: